 You may like to experiment with them to see which suits you and your girls the best.

 A slightly cheaper option may be to buy a dog’s heated food bowl.
 They may not work in quite the same way as chicken water heaters but the result will be much the same.

 Use larger troughs

-If you want to prevent your chicken’s water trough freezing over in winter, you may need to change the vessel you choose to serve the water in.
+If you want to prevent your chicken’s water through freezing over in winter, you may need to change the vessel you choose to serve the water in.
 Plastic troughs are best, as I mentioned earlier, it conducts colder temperatures less easily than metal.